-Northern Illinois University is committed to providing an accessible educational environment in collaboration with the Disability Resource Center (DRC).
-Any student requiring an academic accommodation due to a disability should let his or her faculty member know as soon as possible.
-Students who need academic accommodations based on the impact of a disability will be encouraged to contact the DRC if they have not done so already.
-The DRC is located on the 4th floor of the Health Services Building, and can be reached at 815-753-1303 (V) or drc@niu.edu
+If you need an accommodation for this class, please contact the Disability Resource Center as soon as possible.
+The DRC coordinates accommodations for students with disabilities.
+It is located on the 4th floor of the Health Services Building, and can be reached at 815-753-1303 (V) or drc@niu.edu.